adalei1801/blog/_posts/2024-10-21-one-for-the-bug.md

 ## Final Thoughts

 I found the process of debugging code interesting.
 I think that it is a useful skill to learn and it is helpful when issues arise in programming.
 I am curious about how other code editor tools handle debugging and if there are any drastic differences between them.

+I also wonder how debugging tools may develop in the future to make the process easier.
+How will these new tools be developed?
+How widespread will they be? what problems will they solve or what things may become easier?

+I imagine that AI could be used to highlight different problems and possible solutions.
+It could also possibly be used to have more control over what sections of code are run.
+Maybe, it could be used to optimize the program by working with the purpose of the program internally and suggest edits to improve function.

+I think there is always room to grow and technology is one area where growth is always occuring, and I wonder how debugging will grow in the future.